-- a) those Minerals Safeguarding Areas located within the Minerals Consultation Areas identified on the Proposals Map from proposed development in excess of five Ha The County Council will, when consulted by the Local Planning Authority, object to such development unless it can be shown that the sand and gravel present is not of economic value, or not practically or environmentally feasible to extract, or that the mineral will be worked before the development takes place or used within the development; - b) areas falling within 250m of an existing, planned or potential site allocated in the Plan for sand and gravel extraction.
+- a) those Minerals Safeguarding Areas located within the Minerals Consultation Areas identified on the Proposals Map from proposed development in excess of five hectares which is not in accordance with the Development Plan.
+The County Council will, when consulted by the Local Planning Authority, object to such development unless it can be shown that the sand and gravel present is not of economic value, or not practically or environmentally feasible to extract, or that the mineral will be worked before the development takes place; - b) areas falling within 250m of an existing, planned or potential site allocated in the Plan for sand and gravel extraction.
 The MPA will advise the Local Planning Authority whether any proposed development might prejudice the future extraction of minerals and should be refused, or whether such development itself might be prejudiced by proposed mineral working.

-District and Borough Councils should consult the County Council when a proposal falls within the Minerals Consultation Area as defined on the Proposals Map.
-The County Council will then refer to Policy MP10 before providing a consultation response.
-Responsibility for any mitigation required falls on the development that receives planning permission last.
+District and Borough Councils should consult the County Council when a potentially conflicting proposal falls within the Minerals Safeguarding Area as defined on the Proposals Map.
+The County Council will then refer to Policy MP10 before providing a consultation response